 Palmer rode to Brushy Mound and gave Bean and his men the direction we thought the Indians had taken.
 They rode south two miles.
 They found the trail going northwest; they had passed about an hour ahead of them, and they did not pursue further.
 Bean's men were citizens of upper Denton Creek valley, including the Willingham's, McDonald's, Wainscott's and others-in all eighteen men -mounted and well armed.

-This was my last encounter with the red skins, and my horse carried me out of the worst of it.
+This was my last encounter with the Native tribespeople, and my horse carried me out of the worst of it.
 He was the most remarkable animal I ever saw.
 He was a large chestnut stallion with almost human intelligence, and with such power and stamina that I was never concerned as to how far or how long I could ride.
 When the shadow of the red man was no longer a peril to the citizens of Montague county and of North Texas I let Charley go.
 Some of his offspring are in my pasture now, and the 3-P horses which are commonly found in Montague county are of the same stock.

 The government interpreter reported that three or four Indians died

 from wounds.
 One was shot, through the jaw, which I am confident was